 James R. Pomerantz is a cognitive psychologist with a specialty in human visual perception and attention.
 He is Professor of Psychological Sciences at Rice University as well as Adjunct Professor of Neuroscience at Baylor College of Medicine and Adjunct Professor of Neurobiology & Anatomy at University of Texas Health Science Center at Houston.

-Pomerantz earned his Bachelor of Arts degree with distinction and high honors in Psychology from the University of Michigan in 1968, and following two years at Bell Telephone Laboratories researching motion perception and helping with the development of PicturePhone (now better known as Skype, Zoom, and Facetime), he earned his Ph.D. from Yale University in 1974.
+Pomerantz earned his Bachelor of Arts degree with distinction and high honors in Psychology from the University of Michigan in 1968.
+Following two years at Bell Telephone Laboratories researching motion perception and helping with the development of PicturePhone (now better known as Skype, Zoom, and Facetime), he earned his Ph.D. from Yale University in 1974.

 He began his teaching career at Yale in 1973, moving to the Johns Hopkins University as Assistant Professor of Psychology in 1974.
 In 1977, he was appointed Associate Professor and subsequently Professor of Psychology at the State University of New York at Buffalo, where he remained until he joined the faculty of Rice University in 1988, as the Elma W. Schneider Professor of Psychology and Dean of Social Sciences.